-- First, it expresses our METHOD: we transform people into Christ-followers by creating environments where people love God (worship), love people (fellowship) and serve the world (service).
+- First, it expresses our METHOD: we build a family of Christ-followers by creating environments where people love God (worship), love people (fellowship) and serve the world (service).

-- Second, it expresses our MEASURE: we know someone is being transformed into a Christ-follower when their life increasingly reflects a love for God, a love for people, and actions that serve the world.
+- Second, it expresses our MEASURE: we are becoming a family of Christ-followers when our lives increasingly reflect a love for God, a love for people, and actions that serve the world.

 GRACE.
 In a word, grace means “gift.”
 This is a massively important concept to us because we believe all good things in life—from the simple provision of daily bread to the breathtaking privilege of a relationship with our Creator—are generous gifts from God himself (Ephesians 2:8-9).
 Far from a dry, theological concept, grace is a way of looking at the world that creates humility, gratitude, and spiritual well-being.